8TH GRADE PROMOTION CEREMONY PARTICIPATION REQUIREMENTS

 CELL PHONES AND ELECTRONICS

 In accordance with state law and district policy, students may not have their electronic devices and cell phones on (or out) during school hours.
-They should be silenced or turned off until the end of the school day.
+They should be silenced or turned off from when the first bell rings until the last bell at the end of the school day.
 These items will be confiscated and must be picked up by a parent or guardian.
 If an electronic item is taken once, it will be returned to an adult, if taken more than once the administration reserves the right to keep the item until the end of the semester the item is taken.
 Any loss of an electronic device is the sole responsibility of the user or owner.
 The school is not responsible for the cost of lost electronic items.

 The dress code at Montera is modeled on professional dress expectations.

-● Shirts: No low-cut shirts or blouses.
+- Shirts: No low-cut shirts or blouses.
 Midriffs must be covered (bottom of shirt must cover lower garment with arms raised).
-All shirts and blouses must have sleeves.
+No spaghetti straps.
 No extra large arm holes on shirts.

 Per state law, all students must be up-to-date on their immunizations before being able to register and attend school.
 Before starting 7th grade, every student should have had their Tdap booster shot.